ktorn/completium-landing/docs/dapp-iot/iot8.md

 import Link from '@docusaurus/Link';

-The smart contract is developed with the <Link to='/docs/dapp-tools/archetype'>Archetype</Link> language.
+The smart contract is developed with the <a href='https://archetype-lang.org/'>Archetype</a> language.

 ## Storage